Mahindra XUV700: Overview

-The XUV700 is available in two series, which are MX and AdrenoX (AX).
+In India, the XUV700 is available in two series, which are MX and AdrenoX (AX).
 The MX series has a single MX trim, while the AdrenoX series consists of four trim levels, which are AX3, AX5, AX7 and AX7L.
 The AdrenoX series is equipped with the eponymous AdrenoX, an Amazon Alexa-based voice command.
 Both 5-seater and 7-seater configurations are available.
 The top-end variant is also equipped with advanced driver assistance system (ADAS) technology tuned for Indian road conditions, making it the first Mahindra product to receive Level 1 autonomous tech.
 Variants include MX, AX3, AX5, AX7, and AX7L, which is the top model.

+The XUV700 went on sale in Australia in June 2023 with two variants available, the AX7 and AX7L, powered by the turbocharged 2.0-litre four-cylinder petrol engine.

+Powertrain

+The XUV700 is offered with one petrol engine and one diesel engine option.
+The former is a 2.0-litre four-cylinder turbocharged mStallion unit which is tuned to produce 200 PS and 380 Nm.
+The diesel option is a 2.2-litre four-cylinder mHawk turbodiesel.
+The entry level option of the engine produces 155 PS and 360 Nm, while the unit in higher variants is capable of 185 PS and 420 Nm (manual) or 450 Nm (automatic).
+Both engines can be had with 6-speed manual and 6-speed automatic transmission options, while the lower-spec diesel variant will only be available with a manual transmission.
+An all-wheel-drive variant is also available.

+It has a claimed ARAI rated fuel efficiency of 15 km/L (35.28 mpg-US) and 17 km/L (40 mpg-US) for the petrol and diesel manual respectively and 13 km/L (30.58 mpg-US) and 16.5 km/L (38.95 mpg-US) for the petrol and diesel automatics respectively.

 Safety

-Mahindra XUV700 achieved a 5 star rating for adult occupant protection and 4 stars for child occupant protection in 2021 Global NCAP tests (identical to Latin NCAP 2013).
+The XUV700 achieved a 5 star rating for adult occupant protection and 4 stars for child occupant protection in 2021 Global NCAP 1.0 (based on Latin NCAP 2013).
 The vehicle tested was the most basic safety specification, fitted with two airbags, ABS and ISOFIX anchorages.
 The model presented low risk of injury to most body regions in the frontal impact and passed regulatory ECE95 side impact requirements.

 In June 2022 the XUV700 achieved a Global NCAP Safer Choice award for performance of its optional Electronic Stability Control and its pedestrian protection performance in adult and child head impacts and adult lower leg impact according to UN127 regulation.